 'Sexting' often refers to the sharing of naked or 'nude' pictures or video through mobile phones and/or the internet.
-It also includes underwear shots, sexual poses and explicit text messaging.
+It also includes underwear shots, sexual poses and explicit text messaging and is sometimes referred to as Youth Produced Sexual Imagery.